What Is Stroke?

 A partial blockage of a main blood vessel to the brain.

 Hemorrhagic Stroke (Caused by a Broken Blood Vessel)

-- In the case of ischemic stroke, a doctor needs to open the blocked blood vessel as soon as possible, to minimize long-term effects on the patient.
+In the case of ischemic stroke, doctors need to act quickly to open the blocked artery as soon as possible, to minimize long-term effects on the patient.

-- This can be done with tissue plasminogen activator (tPA) which is a drug that breaks up blood clots. tPA is given to patients in their vein in the arm (intravenously).
-The sooner tPA is given, the more likely the blood vessel is to open and prevent a stroke.
+- This can be done with tissue plasminogen activator (tPA), which is a drug that breaks up blood clots. tPA is given to patients through a vein in their arm (intravenously).
+The sooner tPA is administered, the more effective it will be.

 - A doctor may also use a metal wire device, called a stent retriever, in order to physically unblock an artery.
-A long flexible tube called a catheter that contains the stent retriever is inserted into the patient's upper thigh and threaded all the way to the arteries in the brain.
-Then, the device surrounds the blood clot so that it can be pulled out of the blocked vessel, or pipe.
-This type of treatment uses the same principle as a plumber when he or she unclogs a pipe using a drain snake.
+A long flexible tube called a catheter, which contains the stent retriever, is inserted into the patient's upper thigh and threaded all the way up to the arteries in the brain.
+Then, the device surrounds the blood clot and pulls it out of the blocked blood vessel, restoring regular blood flow.
+This type of treatment uses the same principle as a plumber, when they unclog a blocked pipe using a drain snake.

 - Transient ischemic attack (TIA) is a temporary stroke with symptoms that last less than 24 hours.
-The blood clot eventually dissolves and the artery reopens.
+This is usually because the blood clot eventually dissolves on its own and the artery reopens.

 - The severity of TIA depends on the portion of the brain that is denied blood.

 Though symptoms may disappear, TIA often indicates that a more severe stroke may occur soon.
 Warning signs are not to be taken lightly, and patients should still seek treatment if they suspect they are experiencing TIA.